strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 In the same way as already done for the additional volumes, Strimzi will not validate the existence of the referenced Secret or Config Map.
 This validation will be done by Kubernetes when creating the Pod / Container.
-If the Secret or Config Map would not exist or would not contain the correct key, The Pod will not be started.
+If the Secret or Config Map would not exist or would not contain the correct key, the Pod will not be started.
 This is considered acceptable given this is an advanced option.

 ### Specifying environment variables based on other sources